BahaaalHalabi01/frontend-mentor/src/routes/interactive_comments_section/README.md

 - Create, Read, Update, and Delete comments and replies
 - Upvote and downvote comments
-  \*\*Note that the above dynamic behavior is only available if you run the application locally with your database, for demonstration purposes, this will be deployed with commenting out the functionality of deleting/editing behavior
+  \*\*Note that the above dynamic behavior is only available if you run the application locally with your database, for demonstration purposes, this will be deployed with commenting out the functionality of deleting/editing behavior.

 ### Screenshot